 How to apply

-Apply directly through the IMA website.
+Applications should be made directly through the IMA website.
 This will need to be completed in one go, as applications cannot be saved part way through.
 If your scholarship application is unsuccessful, you will still be eligible for a bursary – Maths funding options.

 How to apply

-If your application is unsuccessful, you will still be eligible for a bursary – find out more about other physics funding options.
+If your application is unsuccessful, you will still be eligible for a bursary – Physics funding options.